microsoft/adaptivecards-templates/private-templates-service/README.md

 });

 ```
-5. Replace the MongoDBProvider with the InMemoryProvider.
+5. Replace the MongoDBProvider with the InMemoryProvider in `server/app.ts`.
 ```
 const mongoClient = {
   authenticationProvider: new AzureADProvider(),